NaserParhizkar/docs/source/includes/_usermanagement.md

 ### With email/password

-You can sign up you users using their email/password, this user will be store in Stormpath.
+You can sign up you users using their email/password.
+Users will be store in Stormpath.

 `data` is an object that must contains: